EthanLin-TWer/toggl-retro-template-data-generator/README.md

 ## Output

-Running `npm run generate` in project root, and you will see reports like this:
+Running `npm run generate` in project root, and you will see reports like below.
+You can change the default time period by changing the `since` and/or `until` configuration either in `setting.json` or through command-line arguments like: `npm run generate -- --since=2017-01-20`.

 ### Summary Data